Bridesmaid worries: Will groom be a no-show?

 Dear Anxious Bridesmaid

 - Another option may be to try to have more serious conversation with the bride.
-One tricky issue with this one is that if the groom is the one having doubts, talking with the bride may not serve much purpose beyond letting her know what you have observed and what your fears are.
+One tricky issue with this is that, if the groom is the one having doubts, talking with the bride may not serve much purpose beyond letting her know what you have observed and what your fears are.
 Perhaps you have already done this?
 If so, it may be useful to consider what may be behind her dismissiveness.
 Do you think she is "in denial" or might she have some reason for not taking his reluctance seriously?

 - A third option may be to consult with others.
 Do other people who know the couple share your fears that he may be a no-show?
 Are there other people who may also be in a good position to have a conversation with one or both of them?
+Talking with some others may give you a bit more insight to the situation.

 - Lastly, the option of letting it go may also be on the table.
 Relationships often look very different to people from the outside than they do to the couple themselves.
 Perhaps your sister-in-law's nonchalant attitude is based on some "insider" knowledge about her fiancé's apparent ambivalence.
+After all, she is the one that has chosen to marry him.
+If that's the case, then letting go and stepping back from the situation may be an option.